 Famed for its dramatic black and red beaches, sparkling white houses perched on the edge of a cliff, and stunning sunsets, Santorini is one of Greece’s most popular tourist destinations.
 With its volcanic origins, the island has much to offer visitors beyond its natural beauty, including a wealth of archaeological and cultural attractions.
-In this post, I have prepared a list of the 12 Top-Rated Tourist Attractions and Things to Do in Santorini you won’t want to miss.
+In this post, I have prepared a list of the 12 Best and Fun Things to Do in Santorini you won’t want to miss.

 Oia is without a doubt the most popular town on Santorini and one of the most beautiful in all of Greece.
 This whitewashed village is perched atop a cliff overlooking the Caldera and boasts some of the most beautiful sunsets in the world.